Estimated Reading Time: 3 mins

 For example, if your 17-year-old son has a casual girlfriend and they do not live together, then he is still classified as “single” by Immigration New Zealand.

-The definition of “totally or substantially financially reliant” is not clear-cut, it depends on each applicant’s situation.
+If your child is aged 21 to 24 years old, one of the requirements to meet the dependent child definition is that they must be “totally or substantially financially reliant on an adult” (does not have to be their parent) whether they live with them or not.
+The definition for “totally or substantially financially reliant on an adult” is not clear-cut, it depends on each applicant’s situation.
 To draw a conclusion, Immigration New Zealand will look at the whole application including (but not limited to) the following:

-- Whether the child is carrying out paid work, if this work is full-time or part-time, and how long they have worked for.
+- ‣ Whether the child is carrying out paid work, if this work is full-time or part-time, and how long they work for.

-For example, if your 22-year-old daughter lives with you, you pay for all the bills in the house including her bills, and she sells $50 of craft items online each week to earn pocket money, then she is likely to be classified as “totally or substantially financially reliant”.
+For example, if your 22-year-old daughter lives with you, you pay for all the bills in the house including her bills, and she sells $50 of craft items online each week to earn pocket money, then she is likely to be classified as “totally or substantially financially reliant on an adult”.

 How We Can Help